 But for authors, publishing books using self-publishing is a relatively straightforward process.

 One of the best ways to improve your writing is to start a blog.

 But you have to maintain your enthusiasm and regularly write new content.

 You can start with a free blogging platform, so it’s easy.

-The main benefit is that you learn to appreciate what readers like and don’t like so much.
+The main benefit is learning to appreciate what readers like and don’t like so much.

-Another is to connect with readers via comments or perhaps email and get feedback on your writing.
+Another is to connect with readers via comments or email and get feedback on your writing.